tildeholmqvist/connected/README.md

 - In the Resources tab, type "Postgres", and select "Heroku Postgres".
 - Copy the DATABASE_URL from Config Vars in the Settings Tab.

-### Create the enviorment setup
+### Create the environment setup
 - Create an env.py file in the main directory of your GitPod workspace.
-- Add the DATABASE_URL value and your personally choosed SECRET_KEY value to the env.py file.
+- Add the DATABASE_URL value and your personally selected SECRET_KEY value to the env.py file.
 - Update your settings.py file to import the env.py file and add the paths for both the DATABASE_URL and SECRET_KEY.
 - Comment out the default database configuration.
 - Save your files and make the migrations.
 - Add Cloudinary URL to the env.py file.
 - Add Cloudinary to the "installed apps" in the settings.py.
-- Configure static files settings including URL, storage path, directory path, root path, media URL, and default file storage path.
+- Configure static file settings including URL, storage path, directory path, root path, media URL, and default file storage path.
 - Connect the file to the templates directory in Heroku.
 - Rename the templates directory to TEMPLATES_DIR.
 - Add Heroku to your ALLOWED_HOSTS.